HorizonRDK/uboot/test/py/README_cn.md

 ### U-Boot `.config` feature usage

-The test scripts rely on various U-Boot `.config` features, either directly in order to test those features, or indirectly in order to query information fromthe running U-Boot instance in order to test other features.
+The test scripts rely on various U-Boot `.config` features, either directly in order to test those features, or indirectly in order to query information from the running U-Boot instance in order to test other features.

 One example is that testing of the `md` command requires knowledge of a RAM address to use for the test.
 This data is parsed from the output of the